The Clear Edge

 • Create a single offer that solves that specific problem.

-• Make it fixed scope, fixed timeline, fixed price.
+• Make the offer fixed scope, fixed timeline, fixed price.

 • Reach out to 8–10 people who’ve mentioned that problem recently.